 - 3 cups chicken broth

-- 1/8 tsp chipotle chili powder (optional, but gives it just a little kick)
+- 1/8 teaspoon chipotle chili powder optional, but gives it just a little kick

 - Preheat oven to 400° and line a baking sheet with either foil or parchment paper.

 - In a 3 qt. or larger pot place roasted squash and garlic, chicken stock, and evaporated milk and puree with a stick blender until smooth.
-(This is where you would put it in your blender or processor.
-Depending on the size of either appliance,you can add just enough chicken broth to theth and milk in the pot.)
 Depending on the size of the squash you may have to add more or less chicken broth to get it the consistency that you’d like.
 Heat thoroughly and add the chipotle chili powder and nutmeg.
 Taste for seasoning and add more salt if needed.
 Top with bacon, green onions, and Parmesan cheese.